-We’ve reviewed 303 headphones so far and below are our top picks for the best gaming headsets under $100 to buy in 2019.
+We’ve reviewed 343 headphones so far and below are our top picks for the best gaming headsets under $100 to buy in 2019.
 For more options, see our recommendations for the best gaming headsets, the best PS4 headsets, and the best gaming headsets under $50.

-What makes the Logitech G533 stand out from other gaming headsets in this price range is their great sound.
+What makes these headphones stand out from other gaming headsets in this price range is their great sound.
 They reproduce audio impressively well and will do justice to your favorite soundtracks.
 They also have great imaging, so you’ll be able to hear where your enemies are coming from with ease.
-They have a decent boom microphone with average recording quality but great noise handling.
-Speech recorded and transmitted with this headset will sound thin, but won’t have an impact on intelligibility, even in noisier environments like a gaming competition.
-They have a good battery that lasts for 17 hrs and a power-saving feature which can be activated in the Logitech Gaming Software that also offers a ton of customization options for the sound.
+They have a decent boom microphone and very low wireless latency, which is great for multiplayer gaming.
+They have a good 17-hour battery life and an auto-off timer which can be activated in the Logitech Gaming Software; this also offers a ton of customization options for the mic and sound.

 If you would like to choose for yourself, here is the list of all our reviews for headphones that are good for gaming.
 Be careful not to get caught up in the details.
 There are no perfect headphones.
 Personal taste, preference and listening habits will matter more in your selection, especially if you do not care about having a microphone or wireless features.